couchbase/couchbase-ruby-client/README.markdown

     handler = lambda {|opcode, key, exc| }
     c.on_error = handler

-By default connection uses `:quiet` mode.
-This mean it won't raise exceptions when the given key is not exists:
+By default connections use `:quiet` mode.
+This mean it won't raise exceptions when the given key does not exist:

     c.get("missing-key")            #=> nil

 It could be useful when you are trying to make you code a bit efficient by avoiding exception handling.
 (See `#add` and `#replace` operations).
-You can turn on these exception by passing `:quiet => false` when you are instantiating the connection or change corresponding attribute:
+You can turn on these exceptions by passing `:quiet => false` when you are instantiating the connection or change corresponding attribute:

     c.quiet = false